jfcloutier/karma_system/design_notes/acting.md

 ### Scenarios

-There are two plan execution scenarios, one for the CA's intent and another for a received directive.
+There are two plan execution scenarios, one for the CA's intent and another for a received directive (a prediction was received about the activation status of a goal).
 Plan executions always originate from intents.

 #### Achieving an intent

-* A CA assigns itself a goal (its intent).
+* A CA assigns itself a goal (its intent) from its experiences.
-* The CA immediately experiences an activation of the intent as `relevant`
+* The CA immediately experiences an activation of the intent as `planning`
 * The CA works on building a plan for the intent (this may be in competition with planning for more urgent, received directives)
 * The CA predicts the progress of the activations of the plan's directives for as long as the plan exists and is not fully executed
   * Once the intent's activation is experienced as `planned` (a working plan exists for the goal)